TechFrederick/community/docs/techcity/services.md

 As the system grows,
 we may wish to split the catalog up.

+### Builder

+The builder service builds the content of the site.
+The service aggregates content from other services and renders all the pages that will be published to the output directory for publishing by GitHub Actions.

 ### Events Service

 The events service is a data service that handles functionality